chriskhau/DM3193/Homework 4 - Fetching API Data/README.md

+In this weather app, you can search for a city and it will give you the weather for the next five days and provides you with the temperature and weather description

 Steps to Run this app.
 1. Download the index file.
 2. Go to the openWeatherMap website and sign up for an api key.